-The Bluest Eye contains a number of
+Background on The Bluest Eye

 While its historical context is clear, the literary context of The Bluest Eye is more complex.
 Faulkner and Woolf, whose work Morrison knew well, influenced her style.
 She uses the modernist techniques of stream-of-consciousness, multiple perspectives, and deliberate fragmentation.
-But Morrison understands her work more fundamentally as part of a black cultural tradition and strives to create a distinctively black literature.
-Her prose is infused with black musical traditions such as the spirituals, gospel, jazz and the blues.
-She writes in a black vernacular, full of turns of phrase and figures of speech unique to the community in which she grew up, with the hope that if she is true to her own particular experience, it will be universally meaningful.
+But Morrison understands her work more fundamentally as part of a Black cultural tradition and strives to create a distinctively Black literature.
+Her prose is infused with Black musical traditions such as the spirituals, gospel, jazz and the blues.
+She writes in a Black vernacular, full of turns of phrase and figures of speech unique to the community in which she grew up, with the hope that if she is true to her own particular experience, it will be universally meaningful.
 In this way, she attempts to create what she calls a “race-specific yet race-free prose.”

 In the afterword to The Bluest Eye, Morrison explains her goal in writing the novel.
 She wants to make a statement about the damage that internalized racism can do to the most vulnerable member of a community—a young girl.
 At the same time, she does not want to dehumanize the people who wound this girl, because that would simply repeat their mistake.
 Also, she wants to protect this girl from “the weight of the novel’s inquiry,” and thus decides to tell the story from multiple perspectives.
 In this way, as she puts it, she “shape[s] a silence while breaking it,” keeping the girl’s dignity intact.